Marine viruses: Virophages

 Virophages are small, double-stranded DNA viruses that rely on the co-infection of giant viruses.
 Virophages rely on the viral replication factory of the co-infecting giant virus for their own replication.
 One of the characteristics of virophages is that they have a parasitic relationship with the co-infecting virus.
 Their dependence upon the giant virus for replication often results in the deactivation of the giant viruses.
 The virophage may improve the recovery and survival of the host organism.
 Unlike other satellite viruses, virophages have a parasitic effect on their co-infecting virus.
 Virophages have been observed to render a giant virus inactive and thereby improve the condition of the host organism.

 All known virophages are grouped into the family Lavidaviridae (from "large virus dependent or associated" + -viridae).
-The first virophage was discovered in a cooling tower in Paris, France in 2008.
+The first virophage was discovered in a cooling tower in Paris in 2008.
 It was discovered with its co-infecting giant virus, Acanthamoeba castellanii mamavirus (ACMV).
 The virophage was named Sputnik and its replication relied entirely on the co-infection of ACMV and its cytoplasmic replication machinery.
 Sputnik was also discovered to have an inhibitory effect on ACMV and improved the survival of the host.
 Other characterised virophages include Sputnik 2, Sputnik 3, Zamilon and Mavirus.

 Most of these virophages were discovered by analyzing metagenomic data sets.
 In metagenomic analysis, DNA sequences are run through multiple bioinformatic algorithms which pull out certain important patterns and characteristics.
 In these data sets are giant viruses and virophages.
 They are separated by looking for sequences around 17 to 20 kbp long which have similarities to already sequenced virophages.
 These virophages can have linear or circular double-stranded DNA genomes.
 Virophages in culture have icosahedral capsid particles that measure around 40 to 80 nanometers long.
 Virophage particles are so small that electron microscopy must be used to view these particles.
 Metagenomic sequence-based analyses have been used to predict around 57 complete and partial virophage genomes and in December 2019 to identify 328 high-quality (complete or near-complete) genomes from diverse habitats including the human gut, plant rhizosphere, and terrestrial subsurface, from 27 distinct taxonomic clades.

 A giant marine virus CroV infects and causes the death by lysis of the marine zooflagellate Cafeteria roenbergensis.
 This impacts coastal ecology because Cafeteria roenbergensis feeds on bacteria found in the water.
 When there are low numbers of Cafeteria roenbergensis due to extensive CroV infections, the bacterial populations rise exponentially.
 The impact of CroV on natural populations of C. roenbergensis remains unknown; however, the virus has been found to be very host specific, and does not infect other closely related organisms.
 Cafeteria roenbergensis is also infected by a second virus, the Mavirus virophage, during co-infection with CroV.
 This virus interferes with the replication of CroV, which leads to the survival of C. roenbergensis cells.
 Mavirus is able to integrate into the genome of cells of C. roenbergensis and thereby confer immunity to the population.